ergo-services/ergo/README.md

 ### Observer ###

  Allows you to see the most of metrics using standard tool of Erlang distribution.
-Example below shows this feature in action using one of example:
+Example below shows this feature in action using one of examples:

  ... put here gif-ed video demonstrating it us